EiroaMD/final_project_IH_pneumonia/README.md

 ### **Model Training and Evaluation**

-- After some research on the matter, we came to the conclusion that the best models for image classification tasks are [Convolutional Neural Networks (CNN)]([https://towardsdatascience.com/convolutional-neural-network-17fb77e76c05](https://towardsdatascience.com/convolutional-neural-network-17fb77e76c05))
+After some research on the matter, we came to the conclusion that the best models for image classification tasks are [Convolutional Neural Networks (CNN)](https://towardsdatascience.com/convolutional-neural-network-17fb77e76c05)

-- Briefly, a CNN consists on an input, layers of filters that apply mathematical operations to the pixel values of the image (convolution and pooling) and  a cluster of fully connected or dense layers on the end of the network.
+Briefly, a CNN consists on an input, layers of filters that apply mathematical operations to the pixel values of the image (convolution and pooling) and  a cluster of fully connected or dense layers on the end of the network.
 This layers bound together produce an output, that in our cases is a category: normal or pneumonia.

-- Before feeding the images to the CNN, they had to be preprocessed using the `ImageDataGenerator` function from keras.
+Before feeding the images to the CNN, they had to be preprocessed using the `ImageDataGenerator` function from keras.
-- Initially a CNN was created from scratch following the scheme below:
+Initially a CNN was created from scratch following the scheme below:

-- IMAGEN DE MI CNN
+---------------- IMAGE  ------------------------------

 - Summary of the most important parameters used:
     - Activation functions:
         - ReLU.